-22. In addition, several national workshops are being planned for 2006.
-The first national Green Customs workshop was held in Mauritius, in February 2006.
-All of the workshops have built and aim to further enhance the capacity of customs officers; they also provided a forum for the review and testing of a green customs training guide on the implementation of trade-related multilateral environmental agreements and laid the ground for the next steps in the Green Customs Initiative.
-The guide is currently in its last review phase and is scheduled for publication in early 2007.
+22. The first national Green Customs workshop was held in Mauritius, in February 2006 and will be followed up with a regional "Train the Trainers Workshop" in July 2007.
+Additional national as well as "Train the Trainers Workshop" are planned for 2007 in East and West Africa, Asia and Eastern Europe.
+The workshops have built and aim to further enhance the capacity of customs officers and also provided a forum for the review and testing of a green customs training guide on the implementation of trade-related MEAs and laid the ground for future steps in the Green Customs Initiative.
+The Guide has been approved and launched during the Green Customs Partners' Meeting in March 2007.